humanitiesplusdesign/shuffle/instructions.md

 #Instructions
-*This is the part that explains how you do what to achieve what.*
+*This is the part that explains how you do what to achieve what.
+Think of this as functional actions you take on the interface (click here) and what results.
+Cause/effect.*

 1. Expand